Vantiq/vantiq-extension-sources/extpsdk/README.md

 For details about the overall structure of a connector and the protocol used between the connector and the Vantiq source, please see [here](../README.md).

 Each running instance of this code represents a set of connectors that connect to a single Vantiq namespace.
-The set of of sources for the connector & the connection information is found in the server config file.
+The set of sources for the connector & the connection information is found in the server config file.
 We will describe the details later.

 Using the Python VantiqConnector SDK, the overall operation is as follows: